Yelena Välbe

 Yelena Valeryevna Välbe (Елена Валерьевна Вяльбе, née Trubitsyna; born 20 April 1968) is a Russian former cross-country skier.
-She won a record-high 14 gold medals at the FIS World Championships, including all five golds in the 1997 edition.
-She also won three Olympic gold medals and four bronze medals in various Winter Olympic Games as well as four World Cup Crystal Globes.
+She won a record 14 gold medals (5 in relays) at the FIS World Championships, including all five golds in the 1997 edition.
+She also won three Olympic gold medals (all in relays) and four bronze medals in various Winter Olympic Games as well as four World Cup Crystal Globes.

-She has been president of the Russian Cross-Country Ski Association since 2010, and manager of the Russian National Cross-Country Team since 2012.
-White Snow, a biographical sports drama about Välbe, was released in 2020–21.
+In 2004, she lost when she ran for president of the Russian Ski Racing Federation.
+Välbe was later elected President of the Russian Cross-Country Ski Association and has been in that position since 2010, and manager of the Russian National Cross-Country Team since 2012.

-She was elected to the FIS Council in 2021, but after she supported the Russian invasion of Ukraine in 2022, a number of European Ski Federations objected to her participation in the 2022 election, and Välbe's nomination was publicly opposed by the representatives of Sweden, Poland and Finland.
-As a result, she was removed from the position after garnering the fewest votes.
+She was elected to the FIS Council in 2021.
+But after she supported the Russian invasion of Ukraine in 2022, a number of European Ski Federations objected to her participation in the 2022 election, and Välbe's nomination was publicly opposed by the representatives of Sweden, Poland, and Finland.
+As a result, she was removed from the FIS Council after garnering the fewest votes of 23 candidates.
+In 2022, Välbe supported the Russian invasion of Ukraine, saying that: "we are not at war with Ukraine and no one attacked it."

 Career

 Summary

-At the FIS Nordic World Ski Championships, Välbe won a record-high fourteen gold (1989: 10 km freestyle, 30 km; 1991: 10 km, 15 km, 4 ×5 km relay; 1993: 15 km, 4 × 5 km relay; 1995: 30 km, 4 x 5 km relay), and three silver medals (1989: 4 × 5 km relay, 1991: 30 km, 1995: 15 km), including all five golds at the 1997 championships in Trondheim (5 km, 5 km + 10 km combined pursuit, 15 km, 30 km, and 4 × 5 km relay).
+At the FIS Nordic World Ski Championships, Välbe won fourteen gold (1989: 10 km freestyle, 30 km; 1991: 10 km, 15 km, 4 × 5 km relay; 1993: 15 km, 4 × 5 km relay; 1995: 30 km, 4 × 5 km relay), and three silver medals (1989: 4 × 5 km relay, 1991: 30 km, 1995: 15 km), including all five golds at the 1997 championships in Trondheim (5 km, 5 km + 10 km combined pursuit, 15 km, 30 km, and 4 × 5 km relay).
 She also won three gold (all in relays) and four bronze medals in various Winter Olympic Games as well as the FIS Cross-Country World Cup five times (1989, 1991, 1992, 1995, 1997).
-Välbe also won the 5 km (1991) and 15 km (1992) competitions at the Holmenkollen ski festival.
-She received the Holmenkollen medal in 1992.
+At the 1992 Winter Olympics, she entered in every competition in cross-country skiing and medaled in all of them.

 After retirement

-In 2010, Välbe was elected as President of the Russian Cross-Country Ski Association. – FIS 29 June 2010 article accessed 30 June 2010.
-Late in 2012, she got the position of manager for the Russian Cross-Country Team towards the 2014 Winter Olympics in Sochi.
+In 2004, she lost when she ran for president of the Russian Ski Racing Federation.
+In 2010, Välbe was elected as President of the Russian Cross-Country Ski Association.
+In 2012, she got the position of manager for the Russian Cross-Country Team towards the 2014 Winter Olympics in Sochi.
 She was also manager for the Russian team during the 2006 Winter Olympics in Turin.

-Välbe was elected to the FIS Council in 2021, but after she supported the Russian invasion of Ukraine in 2022, a number of European Ski Federations objected to her participation in the 2022 election, and Välbe's nomination was publicly opposed by the representatives of Sweden, Poland and Finland.
-As a result, she was removed from the position after garnering the fewest votes.
+Välbe was elected to the FIS Council in 2021, but after she supported the Russian invasion of Ukraine in 2022, a number of European Ski Federations objected to her participation in the 2022 election, and Välbe's nomination was publicly opposed by the representatives of Sweden, Poland, and Finland.
+As a result, she was removed from the position after garnering the fewest votes of all 23 candidates.